 The student will take one radiograph of all the teeth and surrounding structures in both jaws.
 A duplicate will be forwarded to your dentist for diagnosis.

-Appointments are necessary and may be scheduled during the school year.
-September through April Call: 401-333-7250
+Appointments are necessary and may be scheduled during the school year from September through April.
+To book an appointment, call 401-333-7250.